abellion/ngDatabase/README.md

     var userId = result.insertId;
   });

-  //Get a specific user (assume that we have got the user id) and send it to the view var user = usersRepository.setBy({id: userId}).getOne();
+  //Get a specific user data and send them into the view (assume that we have got the user id) var user = usersRepository.setBy({id: userId}).getOne();

   user.then(function(result){